lyteword/kjv/1-corinthians/chapter-10.md

 <sup>23</sup> All things are lawful for me, but all things are not expedient: all things are lawful for me, but all things edify not.

-<sup>24</sup> Let no man seek his own, but every man another’s wealth.
+<sup>24</sup> Let no man seek his own, but every man another’s *wealth*.

-<sup>25</sup> Whatsoever is sold in the shambles, that eat, asking no question for conscience sake:
+<sup>25</sup> Whatsoever is sold in the shambles, *that* eat, asking no question for conscience sake:

-<sup>26</sup> For the earth is the Lord’s, and the fulness thereof.
+<sup>26</sup> For the earth *is* the Lord’s, and the fulness thereof.

-<sup>27</sup> If any of them that believe not bid you to a feast, and ye be disposed to go; whatsoever is set before you, eat, asking no question for conscience sake.
+<sup>27</sup> If any of them that believe not bid you *to a feast*, and ye be disposed to go; whatsoever is set before you, eat, asking no question for conscience sake.

-<sup>28</sup> But if any man say unto you, This is offered in sacrifice unto idols, eat not for his sake that shewed it, and for conscience sake: for the earth is the Lord’s, and the fulness thereof:
+<sup>28</sup> But if any man say unto you, This is offered in sacrifice unto idols, eat not for his sake that shewed it, and for conscience sake: for the earth *is* the Lord’s, and the fulness thereof:

-<sup>29</sup> Conscience, I say, not thine own, but of the other: for why is my liberty judged of another man’s conscience?
+<sup>29</sup> Conscience, I say, not thine own, but of the other: for why is my liberty judged of another *man’s* conscience?

 <sup>30</sup> For if I by grace be a partaker, why am I evil spoken of for that for which I give thanks?